daniellem62/flashcards-hackathon/README.md

 ```

 # 🗓️ Hackathon Highlights
-Two-Day Sprint: We created this app from scratch over 2 days but less than 24 hours in all.
+-Two-Day Sprint: We created this app from scratch over 2 days but less than 24 hours in all.
-Teamwork: Collaborated effectively with a team, using Kanban boards for task management.
+-Teamwork: Collaborated effectively with a team, using Kanban boards for task management.
-Overcoming Challenges: Tackled issues like merge conflicts and learned strategies for smoother collaboration.
+-Overcoming Challenges: Tackled issues like merge conflicts and learned strategies for smoother collaboration.
-Learning Outcomes: Improved understanding of full-stack development and app design.
+-Learning Outcomes: Improved understanding of full-stack development and app design.

 # 🛠️ Future Improvements
-Database Integration: Connect to a database like MongoDB to store flashcards and track user progress.
+-Database Integration: Connect to a database like MongoDB to store flashcards and track user progress.
-Easy and Hard Modes: Add difficulty levels to customize the review experience.
+-Easy and Hard Modes: Add difficulty levels to customize the review experience.
-Filter Feature: Implement filters to sort flashcards by tags, categories, or difficulty.
+-Filter Feature: Implement filters to sort flashcards by tags, categories, or difficulty.
-Comprehensive Testing: Add unit and integration tests for improved app reliability.
+-Comprehensive Testing: Add unit and integration tests for improved app reliability.

 # 📬 Contributing